Your Friendly, Local & Reliable Electrician in Stafford

 Day and Knight Electrical in Staffordshire are NICEIC registered and a Which?
 Trusted Trader.
 We will always provide a safe, reliable and trustworthy service when doing any electrical installation no matter how big or small the job might be, we pride ourselves on professional conduct.
 Being NICEIC registered allows Day and Knight Electrical, of Stafford, to provide all the necessary paperwork to show all notifiable work is compliant with Part P Building Regulations.
 If you fail to use a certifie electrician for notifiable electrical work don’t make the mistake of thinking it can be checked and signed off at a later date – this is not an option.
 Unless an electrician has overseen the design and installation of the work they cannot legally certify it, instead they can issue an electrical-inspection condition report – the only way to get a Part P compliance certificate is to re-do the work.

-Put your Trust in a Registered Electrician in Stafford!
+Why not put your Trust in a Registered Electrician in Stafford ?

-Rather than taking a chance always check any Stafford electrician you use is certified as Day and Knight is and avoid the risk of having to pay twice to get the job done properly.
+Rather than taking a chance always check any electrician in Stafford is Qualified and certified to do the job, Avoid the risk of having to pay twice and unsafe workmanship.
+Day and Knight is fully qualified and you can get the job done properly.
+Get it right with Day and Knight.

 The message – backed by legal requirements – could not be clearer: If you want a job doing properly get a fully certified profession electrician in to do it.